Master Modern Web Motion

 All animations include prefers-reduced-motion fallbacks.
 No exceptions.

-Architecture diagrams rendered with Mermaid, styled to match the design system.
+Rendering-pipeline and architecture diagrams drawn as inline SVG, theme-aware and styled to match the design system.

 PWA Ready